 How the IRS decides to tax the capital gains from your home sale is based on whether or not your capital gains are long term or short term.
 This separates the average homeowner (who’s selling a house for reasons like upgrading, downsizing, or relocating) from the investor (who is buying and selling a number of homes annually for a profit — which qualifies the home sale proceeds as ordinary income).

-Long term capital gains tax rates are no higher than 15% for the average individual, and can be as low as 0% or as high as 20% depending on your income.
+Long term capital gains tax rates are typically 15% for the average individual, but can be as low as 0% or as high as 20%, depending on your income.
 These long term rates are generally lower than the standard income tax rates.
+And of course, only the gain (the amount you sold your house for above the amount you bought your house for) is taxed.

-The opportunities available for lowering or avoiding taxes on your home sale all depends on whether or not you’re a homeowner selling a primary residence (plus factors like how long you’ve lived there) or an investor selling an investment property.
+The opportunities available for lowering or avoiding taxes on your home sale depend on whether or not you’re a homeowner selling a primary residence (plus factors like how long you’ve lived there) or an investor selling an investment property.

 How to avoid taxes on your primary residence